 Can my partner be my British citizenship referee?

-In short, no. Your referee cannot be related to you or be connected via a personal relationship.
+No, a British citizenship referee cannot be related to the applicant or be connected via a personal relationship.

 Can my manager be my referee for British citizenship?